ethantabler/ethantabler.github.io/index.md

 show_tile: false
 ---

-I'm a Senior in Electrical Engineering with a minor in COmputer Engineering at Penn State.
-I enjoy circuit design, PCBs, and my own personal projects - check them out below!
+I'm a Senior in Electrical Engineering with a minor in Computer Engineering at Penn State.
+I enjoy circuit design, PCBs, and building my own personal projects - check them out below!